PlanetDesign/estudiar/README.md

 Backlog is in Jira at https://planetdesign.atlassian.net/jira/software/projects/ES/boards/1

 Folders:
-design - wireframes, etc.
-assets - graphics, databases/table, etc.
-code - Swift code, so software
+design - wireframes, etc. Includes xmind where most of the concepts are still stored. assets - graphics, databases/table, etc. code - Python & Swift code, so software